Asual

 $.address.history(value) Returns: jQuery Address

-Enables or disables the history mode.
-Currently unsupported in Webkit browsers.
+Enables or disables the history mode which generated entries in the browser history.

 $.address.parameter(name) Returns: String